expander-dcn/expander-dcn.github.io/README.md

 * [NetBench](https://github.com/ndal-eth/netbench): packet level simulator from Beyond Fat-Trees (SIGCOMM'17).
 * [Starfish simulator](https://github.com/AnnZhouCcc/Starfish): packet level simulator from Starfish (NSDI'26), which also includes other topologies for comparison.

+# Acknowledgements

+The Jellyfish project was funded by the National Science Foundation and a gift from Cisco Systems.
+Thanks to Sangeetha Abdu Jyothi, Vipul Harsh,  and Ankit Singla for useful comments on this site.

 <script type="text/javascript" id="MathJax-script" async
   src="https://cdn.jsdelivr.net/npm/mathjax@3/es5/tex-mml-chtml.js">